Kaveshan/mars-rover-challenge/README.md

 Once instuctions have been entered and saved to commands.txt, please proceed to execute the code by typing the below command:

-P.S Make sure you are in the rover-challenge directory before running this command
+P.S Make sure you are in the mars-rover-challenge directory before running this command

 ```sh
 ruby control_rover.rb